 PJ: You participated, in various forms and capacities, in many artistic movements and (sub)cultural networks since 1990s including Neoism and net.art, which serve as important influences on today’s movements such as Anonymous (Moioli 2016).
 Building on previous question, what is the relationship between technology and contemporary artistic practice?

-FC: I wasn’t really involved in net.art but knew and am friends and occasional collaborator with a number of net.artists.
+FC: I wasn’t really involved in net.art but knew and am friends and occasional collaborators with a number of net.artists.
 Neoism, in my opinion, is better characterized as underground DIY than art.
 Coming from this background, I was never actually interested in the relationship of technology and art per se – which would be the traditional domain of ‘Art/Science’ and media art.
 Instead, I am interested in cultural shifts, revisions, or even revolutions, that go hand-in-hand with new technologies and get accelerated through them.
 For example, major shifts addressed by Neoism as well as in Internet piracy and meme culture, are the collapse of traditional categories of authorship, (art)work, and ownership.
 In Neoism, this took place through the use of shared identities such as Monty Cantsin and open advocacy of plagiarism and anti-copyright.
 The cultural shifts also refer to automation and viral multiplication versus traditional authorship and traditional mass media.
-The computer interested me in its potential as a speculative machine that simplified and escalated certain poetics, such as permutational poetry, aleatoric composition, cut-ups, bots – but I have never been interested in arts that take the machine as their point of departure.
+The computer interested me in its potential as a speculative machine that simplified and escalated certain poetics, such as permutational poetry, aleatoric composition, cut-ups, bots, anti-copyright – but I have never been interested in arts that take the machine as their point of departure.

 PJ: What you describe here, also represents a blurred relationship between arts and activism.
 For instance, Neoist use of shared identities in 1980s and 1990s has been soon appropriated by the Anonymous movements.
 And open advocacy of plagiarism and anti-copyright today takes many shapes such as Marcell Mars and Tomislav Medak’s Public Library project, which is equally at home in arts, activism, and information science.
 What is your take about this dynamic between arts, activism, and social change?

-FC:
+FC: It seems to me as if these multidisciplinary, blurry-boundary practices are now at the core of many, if not, most contemporary arts practices, if one takes the term “contemporary arts” literally instead of understanding it, like the philosopher Peter Osborne and others, as a certain style and period of post-minimalist white cube art.
+I should add that these practices aren’t limited to blurring art and activism, or combining art with social change, but overlap with other – potentially even: any - field of practice and knowledge.
+This is also happening in the established contemporary art system if you look, for example, at the upcoming Documenta which will be curated by the Indonesian ruangrupa collective.
+My own work, and that of my co-workers in the research unit of my school, focuses on such hybrid practices, and on how to transform art and design education from their original focus on hyper-individual work portfolio development towards studying and working in such multidisciplinary projects and contexts.

 PJ: In your recent article, you draw a parallel between Luther Blissett’s Q and QAnon (Cramer and Ming 1 2020).
 What is the role of the arts in relation to growing conspiracy movements, fake news, and post-truth condition?